tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 appropriate.
 The results of this experiment will be used to influence future protocol design and deployment efforts related to Oblivious DoH, such as Oblivious HTTP
 {{?OHTP=I-D.draft-ietf-ohai-ohttp}}.
-Implementations of DoH that are not involved in the experiment will not recognize this extension and will not participate in the experiment.
+Implementations of DoH that are not involved in the experiment will not recognize this protocol and will not participate in the experiment.
 It is anticipated that use of Oblivious DoH and the duration of this experiment to be widespread.

 # Security Considerations